veerrajukakarla434/VRK-DataStructures-Algorithms/Vrk-DataStructures-Algorithms-Interduction.md

 * **6) Merging:**  When two lists List A and List B of size M and N respectively, of similar type of elements, clubbed or joined to produce the third list, List C of size (M+N), then this process is called merging

+#### What is an Algorithm?

+* An algorithm is a process or a set of rules required to perform calculations or some other problem-solving operations especially by a computer.
+The formal definition of an algorithm is that it contains the finite set of instructions which are being carried in a specific order to perform the specific task.
+It is not the complete program or code; it is just a solution (logic) of a problem, which can be represented either as an informal description using a Flowchart or Pseudocode.

+#### Characteristics of an Algorithm
+* The following are the characteristics of an algorithm:

+* **Input:** An algorithm has some input values.
+We can pass 0 or some input value to an algorithm.
+* **Output:** We will get 1 or more output at the end of an algorithm.
+* **Unambiguity:** An algorithm should be unambiguous which means that the instructions in an algorithm should be clear and simple.
+* **Finiteness:** An algorithm should have finiteness.
+Here, finiteness means that the algorithm should contain a limited number of instructions, i.e., the instructions should be countable.
+* **Effectiveness:** An algorithm should be effective as each instruction in an algorithm affects the overall process.
+* **Language independent:**  An algorithm must be language-independent so that the instructions in an algorithm can be implemented in any of the languages with the same output.

 ![1*ipkeWQ_Lb0lbkhB8rigxTA](https://miro.medium.com/max/596/1*ipkeWQ_Lb0lbkhB8rigxTA.png "1*ipkeWQ_Lb0lbkhB8rigxTA")

 ![mcs2017020063ta](https://csdl-images.computer.org/mags/cs/2017/02/figures/mcs2017020063ta.gif "mcs2017020063ta")